opensrp/opensrp-client-reporting/README.md

 ## Introduction

 The Reporting library allows creating of visualizations for display in an application for instance on a dashboard.
-The library provides a custom numeric value display to show a lable and a numeric value and extends HelloCharts library to show Charts e.g. PieCharts
+The library provides a custom numeric value display to show a lable and a numeric value and extends [HelloCharts Android library](https://github.com/lecho/hellocharts-android) to show Charts e.g. PieCharts

 ## Supported visualizations